 - Implement Solutions: Develop and implement solutions to address the root causes.

-- Monitor Results: Monitor the results to ensure that the problem is resolved.
+- Monitor Results: Monitor the results to make sure the problem is resolved.

 Pareto Analysis